PTC-Education/RPi-EdgeMicroserver/3D-Printer-Control-Hub/README.md

 <a name="python3"/>

 <details close>
 <summary>Python3 Default Setup</summary>
 <br>

 The core of this printer control application is built off of a series of python3 scripts that are called via callback functions in our predefined services.
 In order for the EMS to accurately call these scripts we must ensure that the Raspberry Pi is setup to call python3 on default.

 <br>

 In order to do this we will make use of a script made by Adafruit.
 The below commands will install the libraries for adafruit sensors and also set the default to python3.
-Answer yes to the prompts and wait for the process to complete
+Answer **YES** to the prompts and wait for the process to complete.

 ```bash
 cd ~